mechboxes/mech/README.md

 Usage: mech up [options] [<instance>]

 Options:
-        --gui                        Start GUI
+	--disable-provisioning       Do not provision
-        --disable-shared-folder      Do not share folder with VM --provision                  Enable provisioning
+	--disable-shared-folders     Do not share folders with VM --gui                        Start GUI
-        --no-cache                   Do not save the downloaded box --memsize 1024               Specify the size of memory for VM --numvcpus 1                 Specify the number of vcpus for VM -h, --help                       Print this help
+	--memsize 1024               Specify the size of memory for VM --no-cache                   Do not save the downloaded box --no-nat                     Do not use NAT network (i.e., bridged) --numvcpus 1                 Specify the number of vcpus for VM -h, --help                       Print this help
+    -r, --remove-vagrant             Remove vagrant user

 Example using mech: